Keio University

 Administration Office Chief, Engineering Section, Office of Facilities and Property Management

 At the end of May 2019, the renovation work on the Old University Library was completed.
-Following a year and a half of design, construction was carried out over a period of two years and four months starting from February 2017, and the project was finished on schedule (see photo).
-For those visiting the Mita Campus, the view with the old library in the background is the most significant landscape, so it is a pleasure to finally be able to reveal its original appearance.
-Ultimately, this project will conclude once the details of the work are compiled into a report and submitted to the Agency for Cultural Affairs.
+Following a year and a half of design, construction took place over two years and four months starting in February 2017, and the project was finished on schedule (see photo).
+For those visiting the Mita Campus, the composition with the Old University Library in the background has always been the most important scenery, so it is a pleasure to finally be able to reveal its original appearance.
+Ultimately, this project will conclude once the details of the construction are compiled into a report and submitted to the Agency for Cultural Affairs.

 The cost of this renovation was approximately 2.6 billion yen (including design and supervision fees).
 Of that amount, a total of 1.08 billion yen in subsidies was obtained from the Agency for Cultural Affairs and the Tokyo Metropolitan Government.